|

 Research

-My main research focus is on software and systems security.
-It is driven by practical problems, and emphasizes building real systems.
-It draws on principles and techniques from programming languages and compilers, operating systems, algorithms, networks, and artificial intelligence to address problems such as:- Software vulnerability mitigation (buffer overflows, SQL injection, XSS, ...)
+My research is motivated by practical problems in software and systems security, and emphasizes building real systems.
+It draws on principles and techniques from programming languages and compilers, operating systems, algorithms, networks, and artificial intelligence to address problems such as:- Binary analysis and instrumentation

 - Malware and untrusted code defense